Hitaansh04/DS303_Unet/README.md

 creating dataloaders for training and validation data and masks.
 The validation data is a subset of training data that is used to measure the model accuracy during training.
 It also contains the functions for checking accuracy and to save_predictions as images.

 Lastly , the train.py script is where the magic happens.
 We include basic transformations before we can put the image as an input tensor to the model.

+## Possible Additions / Improvements :
+These changes could improve the implementations had we got more time.
+1. During training , we could add optional parser arguements for hyperparameters such as epochs, learning rate , batch size .
+2. Write a script to predict